joelouthan/Theologicus/src/romans/index.md

 <img class="intro-right" src="/images/art-paul.jpg">

-# The Epistle to the Romans: An Introduction & Recommendations
+# The Epistle to the Romans: An Introduction & Resources

 ## The Introduction